johnstonstott/COMP_472_A1/README.txt

 Instructions
 ------------
 1. Install the required packages listed above.
 2. In the command line, navigate to the directory containing the main.py file.
+The crime_dt data files MUST be in the same directory as main.py, otherwise the program will not work.
 3. Begin the program by running the main.py file with Python.
 I used the following
 command: